-The frequency of an oscillator can be written:
+The frequency of an oscillator can be written as:

 νosct=ν0(1+ε+y(t))

 Here, ν0 is the reference frequency, ε is the offset of the mean oscillator frequency with respect to ν0, caused by the environmental perturbation of the atom’s energy levels, and y(t) is the frequency noise of the oscillator.
 In the frequency metrology community, the uncertainty that we have on the knowledge of ε is called the uncertainty of the frequency standard, and y(t) is called the frequency instability, characterized using the Allan variance [5] which describes the statistical uncertainty of the frequency measurement.